-I am not a believer in coconut cream on top of a healthy base of crushed nuts and seeds as a suitable alternative, sometimes sugar is necessary.
-I experimented a lot with no-bake cheesecakes and all I found was that they still tasted slightly lacklustre.
-Raw vegan food just tastes, well, raw.
+I am not a believer in coconut cream on top of a healthy base of crushed nuts and seeds as a suitable cheesecake alternative.
+No, I want something decadent and rich.

 So, you won’t be finding any ‘healthy’ wholesome ingredients here.
 This is a vegan white chocolate cheesecake that can stand up against a non-vegan cheesecake.
 A like-for-like replacement.
 With that in mind, what are you waiting for?!
 Let’s tuck in!